• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-Silky smooth cheese dip with a kick!
-This easy Smoked Queso Dip is amazing with so much flavor.
-It has three types of cheese, ground sausage, salsa and more.
+Silky smooth smoked cheese dip with a kick!
+This easy Smoked Queso Dip is amazing and has so much flavor.
+It is made with three types of cheese, ground sausage, salsa and more.
 That smokey flavor takes it over the top.
 Grab your chips and dig in!

 Dip scooping Smoked Queso Dip